 Contracts also were renewed for Assistant Principals Tara Hoffman, Carolyn Schmidt, and John Cowling.
 Jill Watkins was hired as director of academics.

-Resignations accepted by the school board were Madison Stahl as assistant middle school basketball coach; Alexis Cook from middle school volleyball coach; and Sheila Polk as a high school para-professional.
+Resignations accepted by the school board were Madison Stahl as assistant middle school basketball coach; Alexis Cook as middle school volleyball coach; and Sheila Polk as a high school para-professional.
 Substitutes hired are Karla Lowrey, Taylor Richman, Lucinda Frazier, and Karli Hogan.